paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 * The range of the aircraft from the apparent height of the tail above ground.
 * The range of the aircraft from the apparent span of the wings.

 A problem for the latter two is that the measurements are often only a few pixels wide with a correspondingly large uncertainty.
-Beyond t=40.2 the data from the latter two is regarded as unreliable.
+Beyond t=40.2 the data from the latter two techniques is deemed unreliable due to the low resolution of the camera and the large range to the aircraft.

 Computing the distance down the runway by these methods leads to the following data:

 <center>
 <img src="plots/video_b_distance.svg" width="500" />&nbsp;